gitter-badger/CLOUD-ATLAS/README.md

 - Brainstorm how to transform your business idea into a decentralized, sustainable non-profit business with individuals and non-profit, for-profit, and institutional representatives who share your interest… (coming soon)
 - Get crowdfundings and donations for your decentralized, sustainable non-profit business ideas and running projects (coming later)
 - Let your sustainable non-profit business crash through the ceiling with connecting your PWA to the Cloud-Atlas and other PWAs, through an either centralized or decentralized or hybrid API (under development)...

-## WYSIWYG React Editor coming...
-Check out Clutch.io and join the waitlist.
-I checked out around 20 WYSIWYG solutions for React and Bootstrap, all of them where either jailing you in their system or missing essential features.
-Informations are spare, because Clutch is in open beta, but if luck is on our side, you will get a full blown coding IDE, with visual UI editor for React Apps, and live-data while coding, from your self hosted API.

 ## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
 (React and Material UI - dropping the original lit and FAST libraries)